Kevin-Patyk/ASReview-Text-Summarization-Thesis/README.md

 The data used in this study are publicly available.

-For Stage 1, the [PubMed](https://github.com/armancohan/long-summarization) is used.
+For Stage 1, the [PubMed](https://github.com/armancohan/long-summarization) data collected by Cohan et al. (2018) is used.

-For Stages 2 & 3, the systematic review data from [“Psychological theories of depressive relapse and recurrence”](https://osf.io/r45yz/) (Brouwer et al., 2019) is used.
+For Stages 2 & 3, the systematic review data from [“Psychological theories of depressive relapse and recurrence”](https://osf.io/r45yz/) collected by Brouwer et al. (2019) is used.

 The final datasets containing the metadata with full text and metadata with enhanced abstracts could not be posted online due to publisher licensing restrictions.